GPMS/odin-rock_paper_scissors/README.md

 ## Skills Learned
  - JavaScript Basics.
+ - DOM manipulation.
  - Code documentation in the style of JSDoc.
- - DOM manipulation.
+ - CSS animations and transitions